 FEMA could have allowed outside agencies to provide aid faster.
 There are numerous stories of city officials, police departments and volunteer groups who were ready and waiting to go to New Orleans to provide immediate aid, but were turned away by FEMA officials for bureaucratic reasons.
 There's really no one person to blame -- disaster relief efforts seem to have failed from top to bottom.

-To learn more about FEMA and related topics, check out the links on the next page.
+To learn more about FEMA and related topics, check out the links below.

 More Great Links